-When Avni and Amish spoke with Alice and Leslie, they immediately knew Menlo Coaching was different.
+When Avni and Amish spoke with Alice and Leslie, they immediately saw that Menlo Coaching could offer the support their sons needed.
 The focus was on what would work for the boys, not a 20-step program to college admission.

 Alice and Leslie approached the engagement by trying to understand: